Distance evolutions in growing preferential attachment graphs: Introduction

 Distances in spatial preferential attachment (SPA) are studied in \cite{hirsch2018distances_spatial_pa} for the regime where $\tau\in(2,3)$: \cite{hirsch2018distances_spatial_pa} proves an upper bound using a similar \emph{two-connector} procedure that we also use here.
 The lower bound for distances in SPA for $\tau\in(2,3)$ and asymptotic results for other parameter regimes remain interesting open problems.

 In most PAMs the graph and its edge set are increasing over time.
-In \cite{deijfen2009growing} a variation of PAM is introduced where edges can be deleted.
+In \cite{cooper2004random, deijfen2009growing} variations of PAMs are introduced where edges can be deleted.
 As a result the distance evolution is no longer monotone and other behaviour may be expected.

 The variations of PAMs mentioned in Section \ref{sec:lit-snapshot} all have properties that can be considered from a non-static perspective.
 For instance, one could analyse the local clustering coefficient in versions of PAMs that are not locally tree-like.
 Static analysis of the local clustering coefficient on spatial variants of PAMs have been done in \cite{gracar2018age, jacob2015spatial}.
-We have initiated work in this direction and hope to communicate results on it soon.
 Some frequently studied global properties are the size of the giant component and its robustness against site or edge percolation \cite{dereich2013random,eckhoff2014vulnerability,gracarluchtrath2020robustness,jacob2017robustness}, and condensation phenomena \cite{bianconi2001bose,cipriani2019dynamical, dereichMaillerMortersCondens2017,freeman2018extensive,malyshkin2014powerofchoic}.